Innovation labs have found a new home in healthcare as essential tools for developing solutions to some of the industry's biggest problems.

-Associated funds: Johnson & Johnson Development Corporation (JJDC) is the venture capital arm of Johnson & Johnson and falls under the umbrella of Johnson & Johnson Innovation.
+Associated funds: JJDC is the venture capital arm of Johnson & Johnson and falls under the umbrella of Johnson & Johnson Innovation.
 The fund aims to invest across sectors — pharmaceuticals, medical devices, and consumer healthcare — and at all stages, from seed rounds to Series B and beyond.
-To date, it has made over 300 investments, including rounds to Provention Bio and Twentyeight-Seven Therapeutics.
+To date, it has made over 300 investments, including recent participation in rounds to Cue Health and Legend Biotech.

-AARP is looking to dip into tech.
-The Hatchery, its accelerator style program, is driven by AARP’s core social mission — “health, wealth, and self” — and aims to use innovation to serve people aged 50+ across America.
+AARP’s Innovation Labs, its accelerator-style program, is driven by AARP’s core social mission — “health, wealth, and self” — and aims to use innovation to serve people aged 50+ across America.

 Big pharma is often under the gun to provide accurate real-world results and data about their therapeutics.
-Merck created an innovation center focused on highlighting the value of its medicines.
+To this end, Merck created an innovation center focused on highlighting the value of its medicines.